techwithgbenga/flux-ai-image-generation/README.md

 # FLUX
-by Black Forest Labs: https://blackforestlabs.ai.
 Documentation for our API can be found here: [docs.bfl.ml](https://docs.bfl.ml/).

 ![grid](assets/grid.jpg)